 Sanitation & trapping.

 Brown recluse spiders are insect predators.
 When large numbers of spiders are present in a building it usually means that insect prey are also abundant.
-Common prey for spiders may include crickets, silverfish, cockroaches, etc. Making sure doors are well sealed and outdoor lighting on the structure may help reduce outdoor invaders like crickets.
-Good sanitation, regular pest control, and vacuuming dead insects will help reduce many insect numbers.
+Common prey for spiders may include crickets, silverfish, cockroaches, etc. Making sure doors are well sealed and outdoor lighting is shielded to avoid attracting outdoor insects like crickets.
+Good sanitation, regular pest control, and vacuuming dead insects will also help reduce insect food for spiders.

 Sticky cards readily trap brown recluse spiders, and do provide some spider control.
 Placing sticky cards in out of the way locations, especially next to walls, in closets and under furniture, can not only remove some of the spider population, but will allow you and your pest control provider to track the effectiveness of your control efforts over time.